drwetter/testssl.sh/doc/testssl.1.md

 * Weak key (Debian OpenSSL Flaw) - should give **0** points in `set_key_str_score()`

 #### Implementing new grades caps or -warnings
-To implement at new grading cap, simply call the `set_grade_cap()` function, with the grade and a reason:
+To implement a new grading cap, simply call the `set_grade_cap()` function, with the grade and a reason:
 ```bash
 set_grade_cap "D" "Vulnerable to documentation"
 ```